 Telogen effluvium is a form of hair loss.
-It is commonly associated with hair loss in a female but actually the diagnosis can affect males too.
+It is commonly associated with hair loss in women, but actually, the diagnosis can affect males too.
 In most cases the condition self-resolves.
 However, it can be concerning to lose so much hair quickly.
 This blog helps to explain what Telogen Effluvium is and what treatments are available to you.

 What does “Telogen Effluvium” mean?

 Your hair goes through different stages of growth.
 Telogen effluvium is caused by a disturbance in the normal hair lifecycle.
 Hair initially grows from the hair root (anagen phase, lasting 2-6 years), then it stops growing and rests (catagen phase, lasting 2-3 weeks).
 Eventually, this resting hair shortens and falls out (telogen phase, lasting 3 months).
 In the scalp, 85% of your hairs are in the active growth phase (anagen) and about 15% of your hairs are being shed (telogen phase).